Set Your Learners Up For Success With A Variety Of Skill Building Courses In Multiple Environments

-These virtual clinicals provide a perfect mix of insight on leadership, communication and patient management.
-Across the various tools supporting these topics, participants have the opportunity to immerse themselves in both clinic and home environments where they will practice interview skills, identify potential environmental, health and safety hazards, and build a care plan that they can support and rationalize.
-This provides them the opportunity to practice psychosocial assessment and charting techniques before venturing into potentially risky environments.
+This unique suite of virtual clinicals provides a perfect mix of insight on leadership, communication, patient management, and delegation.
+Across the various tools supporting these topics, participants have the opportunity to immerse themselves in both clinic and home environments where they will practice patient interview skills, identify potential environmental, health and safety hazards, and build a care plan that they can support and rationalize.
+This provides multiple opportunities to practice psychosocial assessment and charting techniques before venturing into potentially risky environments.
 The situation that the learner will encounter allows them to draw on their knowledge of OB, pediatrics, underserved populations and more.

 Educators teaching capstone courses that integrate concepts of leadership, communication and patient management will find Sentinel City and Sentinel Town virtual simulations to be valuable and engaging.
 Sentinel City is Sentinel U’s flagship innovation and teaches community and population health, while Sentinel Town allows the learner to master assessment and intervention planning that will impact their communities.